 Psst… want garden harvest recipes you can make all year long?
 Click below…

 There are three modifications you can make to this recipe.
 First, the caramel.
 “Real” caramel is delicious.
 I’m not going to deny that.
 But it’s made with so much sugar!
-Option #1 is to add in some Caramel Dip made from dates.
-Option #2 is to add Dollop’s Sea Salt Caramel Frosting.
+I make my Caramel Dip from dates.

 Second is the crumble topping.
 Most crumble topping recipes are made with a combination of flour and oats.
 Oats may not be ideal for everyone’s protocol.
 You can make it with 100% cassava flour.
 Or, you can do half and half – one cup cassava flour, one cup oats.
 It’s up to you.